- Washing the car

 - Drying and waxing

 Washing the car by hand can be a pleasant and enjoyable activity.
 This way, you will save money on car wash services.
 In addition, you can pay attention to particularly dirty areas of the automobile.
 According to mechanicfaq.com, normal car washes use abrasive tools and means that can damage the paint, so washing it yourself will allow you to prolong the life of the paint coating of your car.
-To wash your car by hand, you will need a flat, asphalted section of road in the shade, as well as access to water and a hose.
+To wash your car by hand, you will need a flat, asphalted section of road in the shade, as well as access to water and a general garden hose like one of these.
 You will need to wash the entire car at once, and this can take one to two hours (depending on the size of the car and how dirty it is).

 1. Park the car in the shade